 EDUC 654 PK Through Elementary 6-Traits Writing Instruction Syllabus

 Course Description: Application of the 6-Traits approach to assessment and instruction of student writing in PK through grade 5.
 Study of the continuum of primary and elementary language arts skills and writing across the curriculum.

 An e-textbook is included as part of your course tuition.

 Textbook for PK-3 teachers:

 Spandel, Vicki, (2011).
 Creating Young Writers: Using the Six Traits to Enrich Writing Process in Primary Classrooms (3rd Edition) (Creating 6-Trait Revisers and Editors Series), Pearson Education.ISBN: 978-0132685856

 Textbook for Grades 4*, 5, Middle School, High School, and Adult Ed teachers:

 Spandel, Vicki.
 (2012).
 Creating Writers: 6 Traits, Process, Workshop, and Literature (6th Edition).
 Pearson.
 ISBN: 978-0132944106

-*4th Grade Teachers, ESL, Special Ed, and teachers working in 'inclusive' classrooms will benefit from using both books.
+*4th grade teachers, ESL, Special Ed, and teachers working in 'inclusive' classrooms could benefit from using both books.

 Upon completion of this course, students will be able to: